Getting to Mazatlan… Travel Information

 Fly, drive or bus

-There are daily flights to Mexico City from major European cities with frequent connections to Mazatlán.
+There are daily flights to Mexico City from major European cities with connections to Mazatlán.
 There are also connections through Los Angeles.

 FROM THE PACIFIC